eclipse/steady/README.md

 ## Build and Test

 Eclipse Steady is built with Maven.
-To enable the support for Gradle the profile `gradle` needs to be activated (`-P gradle`)
+The module `lang-python` requires Python 3 to be installed.
+To enable the support for Gradle the profile `gradle` needs to be activated (`-P gradle`).

 ```sh
 mvn clean install
 ```

 During the `install`ation phase of `mvn` all the tests are run.
-Long-running tests can be disabled with the flag `-DexcludedGroups=com.sap.psr.vulas.shared.categories.Slow`.
-All the tests can be disabled with the flag `-DskipTests`.
+Long-running tests can be disabled with the flag `-DexcludedGroups=org.eclipse.steady.shared.categories.Slow`.

 ## Limitations